-For further details, including background, evidence and our commitment, please read our Delivering a more competitive industry through optimal dairy systems paper, available on the AHDB website.

-Watch an introduction to the Optimal Dairy Systems on AHDB Dairy YouTube channel.
+For additional guidance read Delivering a more competitive industry through optimal dairy systems, available on the AHDB website, and watch an introduction to Optimal Dairy Systems on the AHDB Dairy YouTube channel.

-The AHDB Dairy performance results provide full economic costings of GB dairy herds for the three different calving systems.
-The figures allow dairy farmers to compare the performance of their own business with others operating the same system and help identify areas where changes might improve profit margins.
+Additionally, the AHDB Dairy performance results report provides full economic costings of GB dairy herds for three different calving systems.
+The figures allow you to compare the performance of your own business with others operating the same system and help identify areas where changes might improve your profit margins.